Ofentswe1/coursera-courses/Machine Learning/README.md

 ## Machine Learning Directory

-#### it servers you well with techniques ,form linear regression to neural nets to PHOTO OCR
+#### it servers you well with techniques ,from linear regression to neural networks to Photo OCR

+:+1: :octacat: